upperlinecode/john-jacob-python-string-methods/README.md

 We've already shown you a really wonderful (but weird) built-in method called swapcase, but that's just one of dozens.
 To see more, you'll want to look at what's called "Documentation".
 The word "Documentation" refers to the user's guide to a programming language or library.

-Python has EXCELLENT documentation.
+Python has GREAT documentation.
 You can get there pretty simply by searching for "Python String Methods" (or whatever topic you'd like to see explained).
 Results in the "docs.python.org" domain are official but there are lots of other great resources online so look around.

 Take a look at this screen grab from Python's documentation: